joeyology/seek-first/src/pages/posts/my-thoughts-on-adalo-✨.md

 I just finished my 5th Adalo project in which I've only started using just a week ago.
 And I think it's pretty impressive.

-It goes to show that Adalo has something in it that can help a non hard core programmer like to ship faster.
+It goes to show that Adalo has something in it that can help a non hard core programmer like me to ship faster.

 ### What makes Adalo special?